5 Effective Eye Exercises for Concussion Patients to Improve Vision

 1. Closing one eye, hold one fruit loop in your fingers in front of your eye.

 2. With your other hand, insert the pipe cleaner or shoelace through the loop.
-Do not move the loop towards the pipe cleaner.
+Do not move the loop toward the pipe cleaner.
 The goal of the exercise is to keep your focus on the small hole.

 3. Once you get the loop on the pipe cleaner, repeat a few more times until you have a row of at least five fruit loops.